 Closing thoughts on fathers attempting to win primary conservatorship of a child in Texas

 If your child is very young (under the age of three), you as a father will have an uphill battle to be named the child's primary conservator.
-For infants who are breastfed, your odds drop nearly to zero, obviously.
+For breastfed infants, your odds drop nearly to zero.
 The rules associated with children this age are different than for older children.
 If you have questions about this, please contact our office, and we will be happy to walk you through this scenario in greater detail.

-Many parents come into a child custody or divorce case and care a great deal about “labels”- as in, which parent is primary, which parent merely has visitation rights, and things of that nature.
-Most people who don’t know a whole lot about family law in Texas will come in and state that they want “full custody” of their child.
-As you’ve seen, there is no such thing as “full custody” in the eyes of a Texas judge.
-If we assume that both you and your spouse are qualified and loving parents, the decision can be difficult for judges to make in terms of which of you is named primary conservator.
+Many parents come into a child custody or divorce case and care a great deal about "labels"- as in, which parent is primary, which parent merely has visitation rights and things of that nature.
+Most people who don't know a whole lot about family law in Texas will come in and state that they want "full custody" of their child.
+As you've seen, there is no such thing as "full custody" in the eyes of a Texas judge.
+If we assume that both you and your spouse are qualified and loving parents, the decision can be difficult for judges to decide which of you is named primary conservator.

 If your goal is to be with your child as much as possible, your best bet is to work out a settlement with your spouse.
 While you may not win primary conservatorship, you can arrange a visitation schedule that suits you and your child well.
-What’s more, if your split in possession with your spouse is nearly 50/50, you may be able to eliminate the need for child support to be paid, or at least greatly reduced the percentage of your income that goes towards support.
+What's more, if your split in possession with your spouse is nearly 50/50, you may be able to eliminate the need for child support to be paid or at least significantly reduce the percentage of your income that goes towards support.

 Finally, the rights and duties that you as a parent share with your ex-spouse for your child are nearly identical in most situations after a divorce.
 If you are not named as the primary conservator of your child, you can still make decisions about their lives' medical and educational aspects.
 These are less often considered but just as important in many regards as physical possession of your child.
 Consider all aspects of parenting before you stake a position on whether to fight until the end for a label that outside of the courtroom doesn't hold a lot of meaning,